radareorg/radare2-book/introduction/compilation_portability.md

 ## Compilation and portability

-Currently the core of radare2 can be compiled on many systems and architectures but the main development is done on GNU/Linux and GCC.
-But it is known to compile with TCC and SunStudio.
+The main radare2 development is performed with GNU/Linux and GCC; however, the core of radare2 can be compiled on many systems and architectures (including TCC and Sun Studio).

+People often want to use radare as a debugger for reverse engineering.
+Currently, the debugger layer can be used on Windows, GNU/Linux (Intel x86 and x86-64, MIPS, and ARM), FreeBSD, NetBSD, and OpenBSD (Intel x86 and x86-64).
+There are plans for supporting Solaris and Mac OS X.

-People usually wants to use radare as a debugger for reverse engineering, and this is a bit more restrictive portability issue, so if the debugger is not ported to your favorite platform, please, notify it to me or just disable the debugger layer with --without-debugger in the ./configure stage.
+The debugger feature is more restrictive portability wise.
+If the debugger has not been ported to your favorite platform, please notify me or disable the debugger layer with the --without-debugger configure script option when compiling radare2.

-Nowadays the debugger layer can be used on Windows, GNU/Linux (intel32, intel64, mips, arm), FreeBSD, NetBSD, OpenBSD (intel32, intel64) and there are plans for Solaris and OSX.
-And there are some IO plugins to use gdb, gdbremote or wine as backends.
+Note that there are some I/O plug-ins to use GDB, GDB Remote, or Wine as back-ends.

-The build system based on ACR/GMAKE.
+To build on a system using ACR/GMAKE:

     $ ./configure --prefix=/usr
     $ gmake
     $ sudo gmake install

-But there is a simple script to do that automatically:
+There is also a simple script to do this automatically:

     $ sys/install.sh